netteria/html5-video-popup-responsive/README.md

-# html5 video popup responsive and youtube video modal
+# Html5 video popup responsive and youtube video modal (jQuery and css)
 A simple script jquery embedding a video clip in a modal window.
 Video is responsive.

 <br />